 Bed bugs are sensitive to disturbance and will remove their proboscis to discontinue feeding if the food source moves, or becomes restless.
 Once settled, bed bugs will re-insert their proboscis and begin to feed again.
 This behavior can sometimes explain multiple bites in the same, or nearby, location.

-How do you cure bed bug bites?
+What’s the cure for bed bug bites?

 Bed bug bites can be itchy and become inflamed, but generally do not require medical attention.
 If you are worried or think you are having any kind of reaction contact a physician.